Open Journal project: final report to eLib

 was inconvenient; for users in libraries or on corporate networks it was

 often not permitted, for security reasons.
-Instead the DLS was rewritten
+As a result the link service

-to allow the proxy to be set explicitly as part of the URL, so that the
+was customised to allow the proxy to be set explicitly as part of the URL,

-links on every Web page it served were automatically rewritten to allow
+so that the links on every Web page it served were automatically rewritten

-those linked items to be delivered via the proxy in turn.
-This approach
+to allow those linked items to be delivered via the proxy in turn.
+This

-was tested in the latest release of the Open Journal of Cognitive Science.
+approach was tested in the latest release of the Open Journal of Cognitive

 Debugging an OJ: looking for 'wormholes'.
 The native versions